-In June 2013, Nellie Gail sued the McMullins to quiet title to the Disputed Property in its name, ask for an injunction requiring the McMullins to remove the retaining wall and all other improvements from the Disputed Property, and request a declaratory judgment declaring the parties' rights and duties under the CC&R's.
+In June 2013, Nellie Gail sued the McMullins to quiet title to the Disputed Property in its name, asked for an injunction requiring the McMullins to remove the retaining wall and all other improvements from the Disputed Property, and requested a declaratory judgment declaring the parties' rights and duties under the CC&R's.
 The McMullins answered and filed a cross-complaint against Nellie Gail seeking to quiet title to the Disputed Property in their name and a declaratory judgment regarding their rights and duties concerning the Disputed Property.
-They alleged they either acquired title to the Disputed Property through adverse possession or a prescriptive, implied, or equitable easement over the Disputed Property.
+They alleged they either acquired title to the Disputed Property through adverse possession or a prescriptive, implied, or equitable easement.

 Shortly after the trial court entered judgment, Nellie Gail filed a motion for attorney fees and costs.
 The court granted that motion, awarding approximately $187,000 in attorney fees and $10,000 in costs.
 Following the trial court's ruling granting the fee motion, the McMullins filed their notice of appeal from the trial court's judgment.
 The trial court later entered an amended judgment adding the attorney fees and costs to the judgment.

 A. We Infer the Trial Court Made All Necessary Findings Supported by Substantial Evidence Because the Parties Failed to Request a Statement of Decision